FINITE GROUP MODERN SLAVERY STATEMENT

 We have mapped our supply chain, noting all major suppliers to our offices/businesses in Australia.

-Included in Finite Group’s supply chain are suppliers of: professional services (including marketing, accountancy, auditors, debt collection, lawyers, training, marketing services etc); insurance; IT hardware, software and maintenance; cleaning; office maintenance; couriers and postal services; document storage and disposal; office supplies (flowers, fruit, coffee, newspapers, plants, water, stationary); office security; parking; entertainment, catering and alcohol; travel; utilities and recruitment services, payroll services and labour hire services (for internal use and to assist in meeting the needs of our clients).
+Included in Finite Group’s supply chain are suppliers of: recruitment/labour hire/payroll services (for internal use and to assist in meeting the needs of our clients); professional services (including marketing, accountancy, auditors, debt collection, lawyers, training, marketing services etc); insurance; IT hardware, software and maintenance; cleaning; office maintenance; couriers and postal services; document storage and disposal; office supplies (flowers, fruit, coffee, newspapers, plants, water, stationary); office security; parking; entertainment, catering and alcohol; travel and utilities.

 Key Indicators of Modern Slavery Risks: